 Same engine.
 One HTTP API plus an MCP server.

 Drop the transcribe.so API into AI agents, video editors, meeting bots, voice memo apps, and audio pipelines.
-Same engine that powers the consumer product, accessed with one Bearer token or via the Model Context Protocol server for Claude and ChatGPT.
+Same engine that powers the web app, the macOS desktop app, the public ChatGPT GPT, and the Claude Custom Connector.
+One OpenAPI spec, one MCP endpoint, one Bearer token.
 Free trial credits on signup, no card required.

 See it in action